whatsapp

 Error Handling: Since REST APIs utilize standardized protocols that are easier to monitor, they are typically superior for managing errors.
 They return different HTTP statuses for various phases of AP requests.
 Because GraphQL returns the 200 OK response for all API requests—even those that contain errors—it might be challenging to monitor issues and integrate with the tools required for monitoring.

 Speed & Efficiency: REST APIs are more effective and faster because REST APIs can quickly provide vast amounts of data.
-Although GraphQL is also quick, it may take longer than a REST API to process complex or multi-request requests for the same data.
+Although GraphQL is also quick, it may take longer than a REST API to process complex requests for the same data.

 Rapid Prototyping: GraphQL is perfect for rapid prototyping Because you can query data rapidly and receive the precise information you need in a single response.
-REST APIs are best suited for complex applications that demand more data manipulation
+REST APIs are best for complex applications that demand more data manipulation

 Setup & Maintenance: REST APIs rely on widely used standard protocols, making them easier to set up and manage.
 GraphQL is more complicated to set up and manage because it demands bespoke code and a GraphQL schema.

-Web Cache: Web caching is unsuitable for GraphQL APIs because different data may be returned for each query.
+Web Cache: Web caching is unsuitable for GraphQL APIs because different data may be return for each query.
 On the other hand, it can be cached because the response to every request from a REST API is the same.

 Bandwidth Concerns: GraphQL saves bandwidth by allowing clients to retrieve only the required data in a single query.
 REST APIs will use more bandwidth because they demand more requests.